-If the applicant chooses this option, the applicant will pay the Security Deposit in full upon execution of a rental agreement.
-The following information is subject to change prior to the execution of the rental agreement.
+The following information is subject to change prior to execution of rental agreement.
 Security Deposits are subject to change annually.
 Please speak to the site manager for current Security Deposit rates.
 The following are minimum and maximum amounts.
 The actual Security Deposit amount charged will depend on unit size.

-Security Deposits range from \$1,010 to \$1,294.
+Security Deposits range from \$1,182 to \$1,635.